Upcoming Medical Conferences in Puerto VallartaSearch Criteria : Mexico Puerto Vallarta

 Jan 06 - 10, 2020 | CME 20.75 | USD $975 | Puerto Vallarta, Jalisco

 Cardiology Update at Puerto Vallarta: A Focus on Prevention is organized by Mayo Clinic Cardiovascular Medicine CME (CV CME) and will be held from Jan 06 - 10, 2020 at Marriott Puerto Vallarta Resort & Spa, Puerto Vallarta, Jalisco, Mexico.
-Target Audience: This course is intended for healthcare professionals in practice or in training who are interested in preventive cardiology.
+Intended Audience: This course is intended for healthcare professionals in practice or in training who are interested in preventive cardiology.
 This may include physicians, nurse practitioners, physician assistants, nurses, exercise specialists, dieticians, health coaches, and others.
 Accreditation: AMA Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 20.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 ANCC Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 20.75 ANCC nursing contact hours.
 Nurses should claim only the credit commensurate with the extent of their participation in the activity.
-ABIM MOC POINTS Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 20.75 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+ABIM MOC Points Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 20.75 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+Other Health Care Professionals A certificate of attendance will be provided to other health care professionals for requesting credits in accordance with specialty societies or other professional associations.
 Course Description: The purpose of the meeting is to present state-of-the-art knowledge in cardiology with a clinically-based approach.
-The scope of the program is broad and will cover a wide spectrum of cardiovascular diseases but generally focused on the prevention of coronary disease, stroke, and sudden death.
-Expert faculty will present practical clinical approaches to diagnostics and the latest management strategies of challenging and controversial topics in cardiology.
+The scope of the program is broad and will cover a wide spectrum of cardiovascular diseases but generally focused on prevention of coronary disease, stroke and sudden death.
+Expert faculty will present practical clinical approaches to diagnostics and latest management strategies of challenging and controversial topics in cardiology.
+To reinforce the knowledge gained from the course and ensure lasting value to each attendee’s practice, Mayo Clinic provides access to all course presentations with voice-over recordings after the completion of the course.
 Learning Objectives: Upon conclusion of this program, participants should be able to: • Identify basic and advanced screening strategies to identify CVD risk in clinical practice • Select evidence-based lifestyle and medication management strategies to manage CVD risk factors • Recognize indications for and impact of medication and surgical management of obesity • Cite the critical steps in management of patients with known CVD, including CAD, heart failure, atrial fibrillation, stroke, valvular heart disease, thromboembolic events • Recognize effective methods to identify and manage CVD risk in younger and older athletes

 Feb 02 - 07, 2020 | Puerto Vallarta, Jalisco